Technische-Natuurkunde-HvA/inverted-pendulum-international-team-4/weekly-progress.md

 Our improvements for the next week will be to make a new design for the fly wheel.
 We want to make the wheel bigger and thinner.
 If we do this we would have a bigger moment of inertia (following the formula I=m*r^2).
 We also want to try to balance the wheel consistently.
 <p>The deviation of about 150 RPM from the Netherlands's to Portugal's motors is due to the voltage utilized in the measurements.
 In the Netherlands the power supply was set to 12V as with Portugal it was set to 13.6V.
 Since the L298N motor driver is expected to drop some of the voltage from the power supply before reaching the motor, the voltage reaching the motor was slightly smaller in the Netherlands, reaching this disparity of around 150 RPM when at maximum power (255 PWM).
 We expect around the same values, or very close, when the voltage is set equally </p>
 <p>When the motor is spinning with the wheel attached to it, there is a drop of around 2 Hz (or 12.5 RPM) as opposed to when the motor is spinning by itself.
 This is related to the friction between the wheel and the air.
 Even if this air resistance is very small, it still exists.
 However, we think this isn't significant enough to hinder anything needed for this project.</p>
+<p>There are lots of plausible reasons for the RPM not being exactly linear with the PWM.
+Air resistance could hinder the RPM when the PWM is close to 0 and is trying to break from the static friction when the motor isn't moving, as we've also noticed that the motor moves very slightly  </p>

+---

+# Week 3

+## 1. Progress description

+## 2. Code

+## 3. Measurement protocol

+## 4. Results

+## 5. Reflection